 Almost all children who have leukemia have an acute form.
 Another acute type is acute myeloid leukemia (AML).
 Acute leukemia grows fast and gets worse quickly if your child does not get treatment.
 Very few children get chronic leukemia, which develops more slowly.

 Children with leukemia need care from doctors who specialize in treating children with blood cancers (pediatric oncologists).
 Children with ALL also benefit from a team that can meet their physical, emotional, nutritional and other needs.
-Seattle Children’s Leukemia and Lymphoma Program is that team.
+Seattle Children’s has the team to best treat your child.

 Doctors do not know what causes the changes in cells that lead to leukemia.
 There is no known way to prevent it.